Lane Departure Accident Prevention in Foggy Conditions: A Prior-Guided Dynamic Feature Fusion Transformer Framework for Real-Time Lane Detection: Related Work

 \section{Related Work}

 In recent years, advances in deep learning have substantially improved lane detection performance.
-Building on these advances, current approaches for lane detection can be categorized into four main paradigms based on their modeling principles: segmentation-based, anchor-based, curve-based, and row-wise-based methods.
+Building on these advances, current lane detection methods are divided into four main paradigms: segmentation-based, anchor-based, curve-based, and row-wise-based approaches, according to their modeling strategies.